IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

   - `name` - (String) The user-defined name for this disk.
   - `resource_type` - (String) The resource type.
   - `size` - (String) The size of the disk in GB.
-- `gpu`- (Object) A list of graphics processing units that are allocated to the instance.
+- `gpu`- (List) A list of graphics processing units that are allocated to the instance.

   Nested scheme for `gpu`:
   - `cores`- (Integer) The number of cores that are assigned to the GPU.